All we know about shadowy Wagner mercenaries helping Putin wage war on Ukraine

 “They brought two prisoners who refused to go fight and they shot them in front of everyone and buried them right in the trenches that were dug by the trainees.”

-The MoD said in July that Wagner was lowering recruitment standards to include formerly blacklisted individuals.
+The MoD said last July that Wagner was lowering recruitment standards to include formerly blacklisted individuals.

 Mr Medvedev claimed he joined Wagner as a volunteer after serving in the Russian military.
 He said Wagner fighters were often sent into battle with little direction.

-Two former Wagner fighters captured by Ukraine told CNN of devastating losses in assaults reminisscent of First World War charges.
+Two former Wagner fighters captured by Ukraine told CNN of devastating losses in assaults reminiscent of First World War charges.

 Recalling his first assault near the village of Bilohorivka in Luhansk, one said: “There were 90 of us.
 Sixty died in that first assault, killed by mortar fire.
 A handful remained wounded.”

-The other fighter said he was involved in a push for Lysychansk on the Luhansk/Donetsk border.
+The other fighter said he was involved in a push for Lysychansk on the Luhansk-Donetsk border.

 “The first steps into the forest were difficult because of all the landmines spread out.
 Out of 10 guys, seven were killed immediately,” he said.

 The fight went on for five days, he said.
 “There is no feeling attached to it.
 Just wave after wave.
 Four hundred [Wagner fighters] were brought there, and then more and more, all the time.”